-With reports for each campaigns, you can use this data to then create future hashtag campaigns that are more targeted and are bound to get better visibility and traction.
+With reports for each campaign, you can use this data to then create future hashtag campaigns that are more targeted and are bound to get better visibility and traction.

 By using a hashtag tracking tool like Socialert, you will be able to:

-- Identify right influencers to build relationship with.
+- Identify right influencers to build the relationship with.

-- Learn about active users who tweet most around your hashtag so you can thank them
+- Learn about active users who tweet most about your hashtag so you can thank them

 - Get a word cloud for the campaign which will tell you what people are saying about your hashtag or brand

 - Other hashtags people are using along with yours

-- What time of day people are most using your hashtag
+- What time of day people are mostly using your hashtag

 Are you ready to start Hashtag Tracking